Skip to main content

 Protidaan: Epilogue

 As you grow older, the speed at which your thoughts are expressed in words diminishes.
 I have been writing a hundred-odd pages over the past few weeks.
 But I can blame my age and memory for it.
 It's been four odd decades since the time we shifted to Shantiniketan.
 Time seemed to be going faster as the children grew older.
 Lata loved her work as a teacher, and she was immensely respected by her students.
 Apart from our children, many of her students flocked regularly to our home.
 Lata was the headmaster of her school in the last twelve years of her service, and even when the children chose their own paths and shifted to bigger cities, our house would still welcome a lot of the children whom Lata treated as her own.
-She urged me often to sponsor the education of some of the underprivileged children from the nearby villages, and I would often be invited by the school for some cultural programme.
+She often urged me to sponsor the education of some of the underprivileged children from the nearby villages, and I would often be invited by the school for some cultural programme.

 Often in the summer vacation, we would travel to wherever Narayan was posted for some change of air and during the Durga Puja vacations, Lata would often visit Punnya with the children.
 I avoided going there because it pained me even when I was informed that our property was razed to the ground and an administrative building of sorts, for the Government of Birbhum District, had replaced it.
 There was no trace of my childhood left behind for my children to see.
 Writers have no retirement age.
 The good thing about that is that you always find stories to tell and have the intention to finish one last draft.
 The bad thing about that is when your wife retires, at times, watches you stare at the wall, pen in hand, for hours and grumbles to herself that you had promised to take her somewhere or visit the grandchildren.